-This group of students is the only cohort in all higher education to pay an additional loan tax on their borrowings.
+This group of students -FEE-HELP borrowers at independent providers - is the only cohort in all higher education to pay an additional loan tax on their borrowings.
 These students do not benefit from government-subsidised places and so are likely to borrow more to funding their learning, and the current policy design views it as appropriate to tax them for that choice.
 The inequity of this is startling.

-66 The discriminatory nature of the student loan tax is clear.
-Two students, in the same degree program at different providers are treated vastly differently due to the choices they make - one pays the 20% tax and the other doesn't.
-27 Analysis from ITECA suggests that the average loan amount from these students has resulted in an additional tax of \$3,100 now being due on top of their loan amount.
+Analysis from ITECA suggests that the average loan amount from these students has resulted in an additional tax of \$3,100 now being due on top of their loan amount.